 Assault Charge

-One situation where an assault may be upgraded from simple to aggravated is if a weapon was involved.
-If a person was waving a gun while making a threat, they could face an aggravated assault charge.
+One situation where an assault may be upgraded from simple to aggravated is if a firearm or other deadly weapon is involved.
+If a person were waving a gun while making a threat, they could face an aggravated assault charge.
 Another instance in which the charge could be raised is if the assault was a threat of murder.

 Battery Charge